-1. Ergodic Chains
+Ergodic Chains

-Ergodic chains are Markov chain that makes it uniquely easy to go between any two states which do not need to be in only one step.
+Ergodic chains are Markov chains that make it uniquely easy to go between any two states which do not need to be in only one step.
 This we refer to as a chain consisting of single sets of ergodic states.
 Two common types of ergodic chains are the cyclic and regular chains.
-In cyclic chains, each state can only be entered at a certain period of intervals.
+In cyclic chains, each state can only be entered at certain period of intervals.
 That is, each state is period; with a state being periodic with period t if a return is possible only in t, 2t, 3t,..., steps.
-This mathematically simply means that $P{ii}^{(n)} = 0$ whenever n is not divisible by t.Regular chains are non-cyclic ergodic chains.
+This mathematically simply means that $P{ii}^{(n)} = 0$ whenever n is not divisible by t.
+Regular chains are-non-cyclic ergodic chains.
 Regular chains are an important special class of ergodic chains.
-It is a situation in which some n (n \geq 2) P^n has no zero entries.
+It is a situation in which some n (n \ge 2) Pn has no zero entries.
 That is, it is possible to go between any two states in n steps.

-2. Absorbing Chains
+Absorbing Chains